nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 * [KB4073576](https://support.microsoft.com/en-us/help/4073576) - Windows 8.1 / Windows Server 2012 R2
 * [KB4073578](https://support.microsoft.com/en-us/help/4073578) - Windows 7 SP1 / Windows Server 2008 R2 SP1

+Apply the above patches to affected AMD systems.
+The above patches do provide or alter mitigations for Meltdown or Spectre.
+The patches are only for addressing issues affecting AMD processors.

-Apply the above patches to AMD systems OR apply the February 2018 patches which include the fixes for AMD-based systems as well as protection against Meltdown on 32-bit Windows 10 systems.
+The February 2018 patches that mitigate Meltdown on 32-bit Windows 10 systems also include the fixes for affected AMD-based systems.

 **The initial patches released by Microsoft did not fix CVE-2017-5754 (Rogue Data Cache Load), aka variant 3 and commonly referred to as Meltdown, on 32-bit operating systems.** The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states: "*Addressing a hardware vulnerability with a software update presents significant challenges and mitigations for older operating systems that require extensive architectural changes.
 The existing 32-bit update packages listed in this advisory fully address CVE-2017-5753 and CVE-2017-5715, but do not provide protections for CVE-2017-5754 at this time.
 Microsoft is continuing to work with affected chip manufacturers and investigate the best way to provide mitigations for x86 customers, which may be provided in a future update*".

 Microsoft has released patches for some 32-bit operating systems since the initial Spectre and Meltdown patches were released in early January 2018.
 Microsoft released KB4073291 for 32-bit Windows 10 1709 on January 18, 2018 for CVE-2017-5754 (Meltdown).
-Microsoft released additional patches for 32-bit versions of Windows 10 (1507, 1511, 1607, 1703, 1709) on February 13, 2018 for CVE-2017-5754 (Meltdown).
+Microsoft released additional patches for 32-bit versions of Windows 10 (1507, 1511, 1607, 1703) on February 13, 2018 for CVE-2017-5754 (Meltdown).

-The January 18 and February 13 patches for 32-bit Windows 10 releases for Meltdown:
+The January 18 and February 13 patches for 32-bit Windows 10 releases that mitigate Meltdown:
 * [KB4074596](https://support.microsoft.com/en-us/help/4074596) - Windows 10 1507
 * [KB4074591](https://support.microsoft.com/en-us/help/4074591) - Windows 10 1511
 * [KB4074590](https://support.microsoft.com/en-us/help/4074590) - Windows 10 1607
 * [KB4074592](https://support.microsoft.com/en-us/help/4074592) - Windows 10 1703
 * [KB4073291](https://support.microsoft.com/en-us/help/4073291) - Windows 10 1709

-Other 32-bit releases of Windows (Windows 7 SP1, Windows 8/8.1, Windows Server 2008 SP2) do not have a patch for CVE-2017-5754 at this time.
+Other 32-bit releases of Windows (Windows 7 SP1, Windows 8/8.1, Windows Server 2008 SP2) do not have a patch for Meltdown at this time.

 On January 27, 2018 Microsoft released [KB4078130](https://support.microsoft.com/en-us/help/4078130) to disable operating system support for the firmware provided mitigation for CVE-2017-5715 (Branch Target Injection) aka Spectre variant 2.
 This patch only disables operating system support for the firwmare provided mitigation against Spectre variant 2.
-Microsoft disabled the operating system support for the firmware provided mitigation due to stability issues introduced by Intel's firmware microcode update.
-This patch applies to Windows 10 1507-1709, Windows 10 LTSB/LTSC, Windows 7, Windows 8.1, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012 R2, Windows Server 2016.
-If you have not applied the faulty Intel microcode update (you have not installed any OEM provided firmware updates for Meltdown or Spectre), then you do not have to apply this patch.
-The operating system support for th firmware provided mitigation can also be disabled by configuring registry values mentioned in the **Disable mitigation against Spectre Variant 2** section of [Windows Client Guidance for IT Pros to protect against speculative execution side-channel vulnerabilities](https://support.microsoft.com/en-us/help/4073119).
+Microsoft disabled the operating system support for the firmware provided mitigation due to stability issues introduced by Intel's microcode update that OEMs included in their firmware updates.
+The Microsoft patch applies to Windows 10 1507-1709, Windows 10 LTSB/LTSC, Windows 7, Windows 8.1, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012 R2, and Windows Server 2016.
+If you have not applied the faulty Intel microcode update (you have not installed any OEM provided firmware updates for Meltdown or Spectre yet), then you do not have to apply this patch.
+The operating system support for the firmware provided mitigation can also be disabled by configuring registry values mentioned in the **Disable mitigation against Spectre Variant 2** section of [Windows Client Guidance for IT Pros to protect against speculative execution side-channel vulnerabilities](https://support.microsoft.com/en-us/help/4073119).

 ## Install firmware update